-One of the top questions I am asked is when can chicks go outside.
+One of the top questions I am asked is when chicks can go outside.
 The need for warmth is key to a growing chick.
 The growing period is important and making adjustments at the right time is crucial to their future health and well being.
-The answer really depends on providing warmth, safety, food and water, where ever you house the brooder.
+The answer really depends on providing warmth, safety, food and water, whereever you house the brooder.

 The first weeks of life you are dealing with rather fragile beings.
 They require a very warm environment.
 Even if you have a shed, garage or coop with electric, the heat source will be needed 24/7.
 As the chicks grow, you will see them venture away from the heat source more and more.
 The chick’s downy covering will give way to new feathers.
 You can start to reduce the heat level gradually.
 Starting with the brooder near 100 degrees F, gradually reduce the heat by 5 degrees each week.

-As the chicks grow, it is ok to take them outside for a short time, for a play time.
+As the chicks grow, it is ok to take them outside for a short time, for play time.
 I recommend keeping it to 15 minutes or less, and provide a secure enclosure so you don’t lose a wandering, brave chick!

 If the chicks are mostly feathered and the weather is warm enough at night, you can gradually begin to wean them from the heat.
 This won’t happen for the first few weeks of life, however.
 Chilling is one of the leading causes of chick death.
 Once a chick gets chilled, it is hard to bring them back.
 The first few days are critical in giving your new chicks the best start.